Data & Background Notifications

 Before getting started, we highly recommend getting familiar with Apple's Pushing Background Updates to Your App and Apple's Guide on Creating Notification Payloads.

-2. Notification Payload Data
+Background Notification Payload Data

-3. Handle Notification Data
+Handle Notification Data

-Non-Native iOS Apps: Process data within the Native iOS API within the AppDelegate application(_:didReceiveRemoteNotification:fetchCompletionHandler:) method.
+Process data within the Native iOS API within the AppDelegate application(_:didReceiveRemoteNotification:fetchCompletionHandler:) method.

 🚧

-iOS Force Quit Limitations
+iOS Force Close Limitations

-Apple does not allow the processing of background data if the App has been swiped away.
+Apple does not allow the processing of background data if the app has been swiped away.

 If the app has been swiped away, you will need to add contents (a message) to the push (cannot be a background message) and handle the data within the UNNotificationServiceExtension.didReceive method.